code0monkey1/clean-architecture-typescript-learn/README.md

 ![Port](pictures/port.jpeg)

-1. Ports are the interfaces that allow the communication between different layers.
+_Ports are the interfaces that allow the communication between different layers_

 ---